 The statewide results indicate the median and average number of business days it takes to finalize eCRVs after acceptance.
+The number of business days does not consider any lag between when an eCRV is submitted and when the county receives the eCRV.
 Only eCRVs included in the Sales Ratio Study are analyzed.
 State results are calculated as follows: